Christophe Pierre

-Christophe Louis Yves Georges Pierre (/fr/, born 30 January 1946, is a French Catholic prelate and diplomat who has served as Apostolic Nuncio to the United States since 2016.
+Christophe Louis Yves Georges Pierre (/fr/, born 30 January 1946) is a French Catholic prelate and diplomat who served as Apostolic Nuncio to the United States from 2016 to 2026.
 He previously served as apostolic nuncio to Mexico, Uganda, and Haiti.
 He was made a cardinal in 2023.

 Biography

 Early life

-Christophe Pierre was born in Rennes, France, on 30 January 1946 to a family with roots for many generations in Brittany.
-His father was a lawyer who moved his family when Christophe was three to Madagascar where he worked for about ten years.
+Christophe Louis Yves Georges Pierre was born in Rennes, France, on 30 January 1946 to a family with roots for many generations in Brittany.
+He was the eldest of six children.
+His father, who had not long before escaped from a prisoner-of-war camp in Austria, was a lawyer who moved his family when Christophe was three to Madagascar where he worked for about ten years and then to Marrakesh.
 Pierre spent much of his childhood in Africa, mostly in Madagascar but also in Malawi and Zimbabwe.
-He attended primary school at Antsirabe in Madagascar and then pursued his secondary studies at the College of Saint-Malo and the Lycée Français in Marrakesh.
+He attended primary school at Antsirabe in Madagascar and then pursued his secondary studies at the College of Saint-Malo and the Lycée Victor-Hugo de Marrakech.
 He entered the Catholic seminary of Saint-Yves in Rennes in 1963, interrupting his studies to complete his required military service in France in 1965–66.